 Favorite Quote: “Happiness is not a destination…it is a way of life.”

-If I weren’t here.
-I’d be… with my Hubby and my Little Girl Juniper riding into the sunset….
+If I weren’t here, I’d be… with my hubby and my little girls Juniper and Kapira riding into the sunset.

 What takes you over the edge?
 People who won’t listen to me because I’m ‘just a girl.’